-Overall Jan 1 thru Mar 31, 2010 To Date
+Overall Apr 1 thru Jun 30, 2010 To Date

-Total Projected Budget from All Sources N/A \$11,897,000.00
+Total Projected Budget from All Sources N/A \$16,867,950.00

-Total CDBG Program Funds Budgeted N/A \$11,495,000.00
+Total CDBG Program Funds Budgeted N/A \$16,465,950.00

 Program Funds Drawdown \$0.00 \$0.00

-Obligated CDBG DR Funds \$0.00 \$11,495,000.00
+Program Funds Obligated \$0.00 \$11,495,000.00

-Expended CDBG DR Funds \$0.00 \$0.00
+Program Funds Expended \$0.00 \$0.00

-Lower Manhattan Development Corporation with agreements \$0.00 \$0.00

 Match Contributed \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00

-PROJECT DESCRIPTION: In December 2009, the LMDC Board authorized an amendment to the Partial Action Plan to add \$700,000 to the Fulton Corridor Open Spaces Program, which brought the total amount of funding authorized for the Program to \$16,465,950.
+PROJECT DESCRIPTION: In June and December 2009, the LMDC Board authorized amendments to Partial Action Plan 12 and the two Fulton Corridor Revitalization subrecipient agreements that increased the authorized amount for the Open Spaces subrecipient agreement by \$4,970,950 from \$11,495,000 to \$16,465,950.
+The amendment to Partial Action Plan 12, which added \$1M to the Fulton Corridor Revitalization Program bringing the total allocation for the Program to \$39M, was approved by HUD on September 24, 2010.
 This project will develop and improve parks and open spaces along the Fulton Corridor and is a component of the Fulton Corridor Revitalization Program.
 Titanic Memorial Park will be refurbished to become an improved gateway to the South Street Seaport, through improved seating and landscaping.
 Pearl Street Playground will be renovated and expanded to pedestrianize Little Pearl Street and to become a more welcoming area for children and families.
 DeLury Square will be a new 10,900 sq/ft park at Fulton and Gold Streets.
 The City acquired a parcel of land to create the new park configuration of DeLury Square, which will include a lawn, planted areas, a pond and fountain, sitting areas, fencing, and other improvements.
 A new children's playground designed by the Rockwell Group is being constructed at Burling Slip and will create 22,000 square feet of public open space.